woody34/toadify/DEMO.md

 ### Questions

-Please direct questions to the chat or raise your hand in Zoom!

-*I will ask someone to help me keep an eye out for them.*
+Drop questions in chat and feel free to ask them as we go.

 ## [Options API](https://vuejs.org/v2/api/)